Tô Lâm: Gold steak controversy

-In early November 2021, a video was posted on the TikTok account of famous chef Salt Bae (Nusret Gökçe).
-The clip, which was later removed, showed Tô Lâm dining at Salt Bae's expensive restaurant in London, reportedly during his trip to the 2021 United Nations Climate Change Conference.
-In the video, chef Gökçe is seen feeding Tô Lâm a piece of gold-coated beef.
+In early November 2021, a video was posted on the TikTok account of the chef Salt Bae (Nusret Gökçe).
+The clip, which was later removed, showed Lâm dining at Salt Bae's expensive restaurant in London, reportedly during his trip to the 2021 United Nations Climate Change Conference.
+In the video, chef Gökçe is seen feeding Lâm a piece of gold-coated beef.
 It is unclear who paid for the meal, but according to international newspapers, the event sparked outrage among many Vietnamese netizens.
 They considered it a lavish meal, with the price of the gold-coated beef dish exceeding the minister's monthly salary, especially as Vietnam was suffering heavily from the COVID-19 pandemic, with millions of people facing difficulties.
 The news of a communist official dining at a luxurious restaurant was reported by various media outlets in several countries, with some sources highlighting the contrast between this and his previous act of laying flowers at Karl Marx's grave.

 Despite attracting significant international media attention, the Vietnamese press remained silent on the matter.
-On social media, the hashtag "#saltbae" was blocked worldwide for a few days and was only accessible again on November 9.
+On social media, the hashtag "#saltbae" was blocked worldwide for a few days and was only accessible again on 9 November.
 Facebook did not provide a reason for the block and did not clarify whether the Vietnamese government requested the removal of the video content.
-Additionally, on November 16, 2021, Bùi Tuấn Lâm, 39, a noodle vendor in Đà Nẵng, was reportedly targeted by police after posting a video on his Facebook page in which he imitated Gökce's gesture.
-On September 7, 2022, Bùi Tuấn Lâm was arrested by multiple plainclothes police officers at his noodle stand.
+Additionally, on 16 November 2021, Bùi Tuấn Lâm, 39, a noodle vendor in Đà Nẵng, was reportedly targeted by police after posting a video on his Facebook page in which he imitated Gökce's gesture.
+On 7 September 2022, Bùi Tuấn Lâm was arrested by multiple plainclothes police officers at his noodle stand.
 After a trial only lasting a day, Lam was sentenced to five-and-a half years in prison and four years of probation upon being released.

+According to The Diplomat, despite the "gold steak" scandal, Lâm survived the Blazing Furnace anti-corruption campaign initiated by General Secretary Trọng.
+This was largely because, as police chief, Lâm himself led much of the purge, exercising control over Vietnam's security apparatus and access to intelligence information, which enabled him to eliminate rivals and later become the country's most powerful leader.